 *** All items may be mailed – add $5 SH each item.

 *** For information, groups or appointments, contact Curator Trudy Wyman, 723-5477.

-*** Contact me, Curator Trudy Wyman, 723-5477 or email@example.com.
-For groups or appointments, contact the Millinocket Historical Society at P. O. Box 11, on the web at www.millinockethistoricalsociety.org or on Facebook.
+*** By mail at Millinocket Historical Society, P. O. Box 11, Facebook or on the web at www.millinockethistoricalsociety.org or on Facebook.